-The Student Voice is made up of selected student representatives from years 12 and 13.
+The Student Voice is a committee made up of selected student representatives from years 12 and 13.
+There are a number of roles within the committee that students can apply for.

 The student body can contact their representatives with suggestions for areas of improvement or concern.
 Student Voice then meets with the Head of School on a weekly basis to discuss matters brought to their attention.
 Once thoroughly discussed, improvements may be made around the site.

 The impact of Student Voice is continually being felt.
-Examples include: feedback surveys to improve the teaching and learning experience of all students; improved decor and facilities; a silent walk in support of Remembrance Day; Open Days; Christmas and other seasonal parties and various fundraising activities.
+Examples include: feedback surveys to improve the teaching and learning experience of all students; improved decor and facilities; activities in support of Remembrance Day; Open Days; seasonal parties and various fundraising activities including highly popular quiz nights.